 The Virgin policy, for example states that employees can only take time off “when they feel a 100 percent comfortable that they and their team are up to date on every project, and that their absence will not damage the business.”
-Given that few teams in any company can ever feel quite assured of that it is questionable how many employees actually take advantage of that offer of vacation at all.
+Given that few teams in any company can ever feel assured of that it is questionable how many employees take advantage of that offer of vacation at all.

 How Much Vacation Time Is Right?

-Regardless of whether companies use incentive-based vacation time, or unlimited days off, the question of how much employee vacation time actually improves productivity at work remains difficult to answer.
+Regardless of whether companies use incentive-based vacation time, or unlimited days off, the question of how much employee vacation time improves productivity at work remains difficult to answer.

 A study conducted by Ernst & Young found that the more vacation time, the stronger employee performance.
 To put a figure on it, for every 10 hours of vacation employees took, there was an 8 percent boost in their performance review scores.
 Employee retention was also up to 200% higher at companies run by managers who encouraged, rather than discouraged, employees from taking time off.